Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 6

-Within four days the card was sent, the new English Master thought of reducing the head count of the coolies.
+Within four days the card was sent; the new English master thought of reducing the head count of the coolies.
 Removing the persons with diseases by settling their dues was the focal point of his intention.

 When the news reached Maruthi, she became conscious.
 Whether it was the hope of going back to Vasavanpatti or anything else that gave her strength, she was able to move around a bit.
 But her weakness had not reduced much.

-On Wednesday, a ticket for ship and her final settlement of salary were handed over to her.
+On Wednesday, a ticket for the ship and her final settlement of salary were handed over to her.

 7